-Brad Paisley wrote this Christmas song when he was just 13-years-old and mixed a recording from 1985 with his studio performance from 2006 to create this over five minute long instant classic.
+Brad Paisley wrote this Christmas song when he was just 13 years old, and mixed a recording from 1985 with his studio performance from 2006 to create this more than five-minute-long instant classic.
 It's a modern retelling of the story of Jesus that doesn't sound gimmicky or ultra hip.
-Paisley has always been the perfect candidate to mix tradition with present day styles, and he shows his deftness in this area on this entry to our Top 10 Original Christmas Songs in Country Music list.
+Paisley has always been the perfect candidate to mix tradition with present-day styles, and he shows his deftness in this area on this entry to our 10 Best Original Christmas Songs in Country Music list.

 Some will groan so loud at the sight of this Christmas classic on a list of Top 10 Original Christmas Songs in Country Music that the neighbors will come knocking.
 Yes, it's the butt of many jokes, but it's sort of like Aunt Peggy's Jell-O mold.
 It's awful, but Christmas just isn't the same without it.
 Husband and wife duo Elmo and Patsy Shropshire recorded this song together, and country music led the way in making it a hit.

-'All I Want For Christmas Is a Real Good Tan'
+"All I Want For Christmas Is a Real Good Tan"Kenny Chesney

 Kenny Chesney didn't write the first beach-themed Christmas song, but he certainly made it a fashionable trend.
 The title track from his 2003 Christmas album helped sell over 500K copies.
 It was priceless Kenny Chesney at a time when his laid back, carefree style hadn't become overdone.

 This was a big hit for Merle Haggard in 1973, and to this day continues to be one of the songs he's most closely associated with.
 What's interesting is how a song written in the early '70s feels as if it could have been penned this year.
 Haggard sings of being laid off before the holidays.
 He doesn't know if Santa will be able to bring gifts to his daughter.
-Depending on your perspective, this could be moved up or down on this list of the Top 10 Original Christmas Songs in Country Music.
+Depending on your Best Original Christmas Songs in Country Music.